 "And this is where I think you are wrong.
-I am even daring to say that he is most certainly me."
+I'm even daring to say that he is most certainly me."

 "But how?"
-Yuugi breathed, shock evident in his eyes.
+Yuugi breathed shock standing in his eyes.
 "He can't be you!
-You are here and he is more or less a stranger to me.
+You are here.
+And he is more or less a stranger for me.
 I don't know him at all!
-That's what makes this even worse."
+That's what makes this all even worse anyway."

 "How can he be a stranger, aibou?"
 Atemu softly objected.
 "You already learned a lot about him last night when you talked by the fire."

 "Do you remember what he said earlier that evening, aibou?
-That he always felt like he was missing something important and that he had been searching for this missing piece for a long time?"
+That he always felt like he was missing something important and that he had been searching for this missing piece all the time?"

 Yuugi nodded silently.

 "I think Atemu Djed-ra-iu-ef-anch IS me.
-At least, a part of me," the former pharaoh explained.
+At last a part of me", the former pharaoh explained.
 "When I died, 3000 years ago, my soul was banished into the puzzle.
 But I think that is only half of the story."

 The teen nodded quietly.

-"That's because I've felt that way since you released me from my prison, aibou," the spirit continued.
-"In the beginning I thought the feeling was caused because of my missing memories.
-But now, after I've met Atemu, I realized that it must be the feeling of my missing soul."
+"That's because I've felt that way since you released me from my prison, aibou", the spirit continued.
+"At the beginning I thought the feeling was caused because of my missing memories.
+But now, after I've met Atemu, I realised that it must be the feeling of me missing part of my soul."

-Realization hit Yuugi with this explanation, but he still felt unsure if that could really be the truth.
+Realisation hit Yuugi at this explaination, but he still felt unsure if that could really be the truth.

-"But how can you be this sure now?" he asked slowly.
-"Couldn't there be another reason for your feeling of missing something?"
+"But how can you say this so surely now?" he wondered slowly.
+"Couldn't there be another reason for that feeling of missing something?"

 "I would ask myself the same question if it weren't for the fact that I met Atemu, aibou.
-When he showed up for the first time, I felt drawn to him and the slight feeling of emptiness I've had for so long was nearly gone.
-I am quite sure this man is the missing piece of my soul, aibou, believe me.
-I am the part that got banished into the Sennen Puzzle, and he is the part that went to the gods and is now reborn."
+When he showed up for the first time, I already felt drawn to him and the slight feeling of emptyness I had for so long was nearly gone.
+I'm quite sure, this man is the missing piece of my soul, aibou, believe me.
+I am the part that got banished into the Sennen Puzzle.
+And he is the part that went to the gods and is now reborn."

 Yuugi looked thoughtful now.
 He considered the words of the ancient spirit.
-It made sense in some way and the idea of this other Atemu being a part of HIS Atemu's soul, was quite soothing and eased the pain he felt when the sudden realization of his actions had hit him.
+It made sense in some way and the idea of this other Atemu being a part of HIS Atemu's soul, was quite soothing the pain he felt when the sudden realisation over his actions had hit him.

 "But still... he is a stranger in my eyes," the teen finally admitted, voice lost.
 "It's not the same as it would have been with you.
 How could I let this happen?
 I wanted to be with YOU."

-"Aibou, please don't."
-The former pharaoh took both hands of the other in his own and placed a small, loving kiss onto Yuugi's forehead.
-"It may be true, you might not know him as you know me because we've already spent one year together.
-But you learned a part of his life and if you give this all a chance, if you give him...
+"Aibou, please don't", the former pharaoh took both of Yuugi's hands in his own and placed a small, loving kiss onto the teen's forehead.
+"It may be true, you might not know him as you know me, because we already spent one year together.
+But you already learned about a part of his life.
+You know his personality, because basically he is me as you've always known me and if you give this a chance, if you give him...
 US a chance, this could work out after all."